Xtuden-com/django-property/readme.md

 ----
 Django tests can be run using ./manage.py test

-What next
+Roadmap
 ----
 As said, work in progress.
-The following are next...

-* Additional tests for Vanilla JS components already built
-* Tests for notification emailer and alert emailer
-* More tests, refactor ContactView post method in homes_json as a bit ugly & nested elses
-* Protection on JSON endpoint for contact form submission
-* Work to remove JQuery dependency entirely (just for bootstrap atm)
-* Investigate altering location lookup currently hooked into Google Places to be more efficient (e.g. no separate lookup for longitude / latitude )
-* Tidy up
-* +++
+The ultimate idea is..

+* Module to allow import to the system from portals (Rightmove etc)
+* React Native app for agents pulling data from an API
+* Fork of this project to create a portal project with an API allowing upload of data from sites using this project
+* Agent admin not using default Django Admin UI
+* A module to allow management of letting clients (applications / invoices / repairs notifications etc)

 License
 ----